 Angola Avante (Angola advance)!
 And so shall we.
 Welcome to our pioneering tour of Angola!
 This pearl of Africa has been closed off to tourism for years and has been infamous as an incredibly expensive destination.
 But YPT is here to the rescue, recently Angola’s visa policy has changed drastically and we managed to make a tour in sync with the true YPT-spirit!

 We start the tour in the capital Luanda.
 This city of 2.5 million has had its fair share of turbulent history of Angola during the Portuguese times and afterwards with José Eduardo dos Santos.
 We’ll see the military museum, including its North-Korean-like propaganda, and the famous Iron Palace.
-After Luanda we’ll be some of the first foreigners on the train towards Malanj, in the middle of the country.
+After Luanda we’ll be one of the first foreigners on the train towards Malanj, in the middle of the country.
 Here, you can find one of the most famous landmarks of Angola: Kalandula Falls.
-We will experience the harsh life people are living here and will discover more about their mystical beliefs.
+We will experience the harsh life people are living here and will be learning more about their mystical beliefs.

 Angolan dinner in the city with a nice cold beer (or juice!)

 Overnight in Luanda